ACL Preservation Surgery

-With new technology and medical advances some ACL tears can now be treated with ACL Preservation Surgery.
+With new technology and medical advances some ACL tears can now be treated with a PRESERVE ACL Surgery.
 During this arthroscopic procedure, the patients’ own ACL is repaired and injected with Platelet Rich Plasma (PRP) to enhance the healing naturally.

 Until recently, most surgeons treated ACL tears with what is know as an ACL Reconstruction.
 Sometimes people mistakenly refer to this surgery as an ACL “Repair”.
 However, during an ACL Reconstruction, the surgeon completely removes the patients’ torn ACL from the knee, drills tunnels through the bone and inserts a graft to replace the ACL.